julia-sand/kldivergence/README.md

 The Entropy production codes for the companion paper [Minimal- work protocols for inertial particles in non-harmonic traps](https://arxiv.org/pdf/2407.15678), including codes for Fig. 4, can be found in the [entropy production repository](https://github.com/julia-sand/entropyproduction)

+Code run using Julia v1.7.3 and DifferentialEquations.jl v7.7.0